conext21p18/slarm/README.md

 *t = SGXticks + current_cpu_cycles/total_cpu_cycles_per_sec*, where *SGXticks* is
 the hardware-protected SGX timer ticks.

-## Security Analysis of SLARM's Trusted Timer.
+## Security Analysis of SLARM's Trusted Timer

-We now provide a detailed security analysis about how to handle attacks from the malicious node.
+We now provide a detailed security analysis about how to handle attacks from the adversary (i.e., the malicious node).
 The malicious node can conduct only (1) *delay attacks* on the time packets transferred between the SGX time source and the enclave, (2) *scheduling attacks* on the two timer threads, and (3) *CPU frequency scaling attacks* to reduce the resolution of the counting thread [37].

 **Detecting delay attack.** As shown in **Figure 1**, the *timer thread* continuously pulls the SGX timer; because the SGX timer only provides